aramkoukia/github-chatbot/README.md

 ##Key Features
 * **Development Aspects**
  * Code Review Reminders?
+ * Submit a Pull Request
  *

 * **Build and Release Aspects**
- * Start a build
+ * Start a build (specific component)
- * Start a deployment
+ * Start a deployment (specific component and specific environment)

 * **QA Aspects**
- * Run tests
+ * Run tests (is this possible?
+Bot might not be aware of the technology of the code!)

 * **Project Management Aspects**
- * Create workitems/ bugs, tasks etc
+ * Create workitems/ bugs, tasks etc  (The workitems are different in VSTS vs Github)
  * Collect status report from team members.
+ * **Question** Do we integrate with Jira for project management aspects?

 * **Monitoring and Diagnostics Aspects**
- * Monitor environments for errors and report to the team
+ * Monitor environments for errors and report to the team (is this possible? it will only work if the system has some diagnostics implemented)

 #High Level Architecture